Greater Bandung Commuter Line: Naming

 The general public, to this day, often refers to this train as "KRD" because it was initially running as a KRD (Diesel Multiple Unit).
 Apart from that, there was a mention of "KRD Economy" to differentiate it from KRD Patas which at that time was a business class train.
 As of June 1, 2023, along with the implementation of the train travel schedule (GAPEKA), the Bandung Raya local train will be rebranded as "Commuter Line Bandung Raya".

 Capacity

-The capacity in one train series is around 742 seats, spread across seven economy class trains.
+The current capacity in one trainset is around 742 seats, spread across seven economy class cars, all airconditioned.
 In its operation, tickets are sold with a composition of 100% seating and 50% standing tickets from the available seat capacity in one train series.
 In this case, there is also a limit on the number of tickets sold on each schedule at departure stations and stopover stations, initial departure stations are limited to approximately 500 tickets and stopover stations 50 to 100 tickets per schedule, this policy is implemented in order to meet the comfort required by passengers this train, as well as legally in the context of implementing Law Number 23 of 2007 concerning Railways.